 It’s simple enough to make your own.
 And you can customize it to your liking.

-If you’re looking to add spice to it, I use two teaspoons of my chai spice blend for each mug.
-If you like it super spicy (like my husband), try adding a dash of cayenne.
+If you’re looking to add some spice, start with 1 teaspoon of this chai spice blend for each mug.
+Taste it and add another teaspoon if you want more spice.
+If you like it super spicy (like my husband), add a dash of cayenne.

 - Prep Time: 2 minutes